 On a recent Friday night, I sat in a cozy Punta Gorda cafe with about a dozen others and all of us had at least one thing in common, an interest in wine.
 Together, we journeyed to Austria with Bernhard Weidinger as our guide but passports were not needed.
 All what was required was a thirst for adventure.
+Finding this wine tasting was actually quite a challenge.
+They may want to use a local SEO service to optimise their online existence.
+This might just enable the restaurant to go to the next level, which they really deserve as I can’t speak highly enough of my experience.

 The evening at Tina’s Cafe & Bakery Vienna, coordinated by Southwest Florida Food Tours, focused on what Bernhard is passionate about, Austrian wine.
 During the 90 minutes or so (I lost track of how long it was, after all, it was sampling five glasses of tantalizing wine), I learned more about wine than I’ve learned in my entire life.